leminhtuan2015/Today-I-Learn/mobile_unity/unity_design_ pattern.md

  }
 }

-//It is not recommended to call SingletonController.Instance in any Awake() method because,
+// It is not recommended to call SingletonController.Instance in any Awake() method because,
-// since we don’t know the order that Awake() will be executed through all scripts, we can end up with a Null Reference Exception.
+// since we don’t know the order that Awake() will be executed through all scripts,
+// we can end up with a Null Reference Exception.

 public class SingletonController : MonoBehaviour {
 public static SingletonController Instance;